Be sure you are using the correct return for your type of business:

-- Increase in the maximum amount of income (including self-employment income)subject to Social Security tax; the 2012 maximum Social Security taxable income is $110,100.
+- Increase in the maximum amount of income (including self-employment income)subject to Social Security tax; the maximum Social Security taxable income for the tax year.

-- You should also be aware of changes in accelerated depreciation on purchase of assets in 2012, including section 179 and bonus depreciation allowances.
+- You should also check on changes in accelerated depreciation on purchase of assets in the tax year, including section 179 and bonus depreciation allowances.